Professor of Music, Voice| email@example.com | 617.353.8991

 Room 429, 855 Commonwealth Avenue

-Professor Hoffman earned both the Bachelor and Masters of Music degrees from Boston University and pursued advanced studies as the recipient of two consecutive fellowships to the Tanglewood Music Center, and also studied at the Aspen Music Festival, the Goldovsky Opera Institute and the Robert Shaw Choral/Vocal Institute.
-Her voice teachers have included William Vennard, Oren Brown and Benita Valente.
+Hoffman earned both Bachelor’s and Master’s of Music degrees from BU.
+She pursued advanced studies as the recipient of two consecutive fellowships to the Tanglewood Music Center, and attended the Aspen Music Festival, the Goldovsky Opera Institute, and the Robert Shaw Choral/Vocal Institute.
+Her voice teachers have included William Vennard, Oren Brown, and Benita Valente.

 Hoffman has appeared as soloist with the Boston Symphony Orchestra and the Tanglewood Music Center Orchestra with conductor Erich Leinsdorf, Emmanuel Music, Cantata Singers, and Ensemble, at the Meadowbrook Music Festival with Robert Shaw and in numerous oratorio and new music performances throughout New England.
 She has given master classes for the National Association of Teachers of Singing, the Rimsky Korsakov Conservatory of Music in St. Petersburg, Cornell University, the New England Conservatory, and at the National Convention of Classical Singer.
 She has adjudicated numerous competitions and served as a consultant for performing arts curricula.

 Her students have won awards and competitions and gone on to prestigious graduate programs and summer festivals; they perform in major regional and international opera houses and concert halls including the Metropolitan and New York City Opera Companies.
 Alumni of the BUTI Young Artists Vocal Program won the Metropolitan National Council Auditions in 2003, 2006, and 2010.